 What should you ask your doctor about eye cancer?

-As you cope with cancer and its treatment, we encourage you to have honest, open discussions with your doctor.
+It’s important to have honest, open discussions with your doctor.
 Feel free to ask any question on your mind, no matter how small it might seem.
 Here are some questions you might want to ask.
-Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

 - What kind of eye cancer do I have?